-Customers with driver’s license or identification cards that expire before May 3, 2023 are eligible to renew and become REAL ID compliant up to six months prior to the expiration date on the card.
+Customers with driver’s license or identification cards that expire before May 3, 2023 are eligible to renew and become REAL ID compliant up to 1 year prior to the expiration date on the card.
 MDOT MVA will contact you to remind you it’s time to renew one year in advance of your expiration date.

 Customers with driver’s license or identification cards that expire after May 3, 2023 have the option to wait until the expiration date on the card OR upgrade to a REAL ID.
 Please keep in mind that after May 3, 2023, a REAL ID will be necessary to fly domestically or visit a federal facility.
 There is a $20 fee to upgrade.

 Eventually, all Maryland customers will need to upgrade to the federal REAL ID.
 Right now, some customers carrying the “blue crab” driver’s license or identification card will not expire until after May 3, 2023.
 If you are one of these customers and you fly domestically or visit federal facilities, consider upgrading to a REAL ID for a $20 fee or you will need to bring additional documentation.
 Visit the Department of Homeland Security to see alternative accepted documents: https://www.tsa.gov/travel/security-screening/identification